 At the SMT Legal, we know that this is just another example of the dangers that people in and around Pittsburgh face each day when they hit the streets.
-If you need an Auto Accident Attorney Pittsburgh, you can count on us to recover the compensation you deserve.
+If you need an car accident lawyer Pittsburgh, you can count on us to recover the compensation you deserve.

 What Can Happen?

 There is no arguing with the Pennsylvania Department of Transportation statistics.
 For the latest reporting year, there were 128,188 total vehicle accidents.
 Looking closer at the numbers, we see that there were:

 What we find even scarier is the number of serious injuries reported in those numbers – over 4,000.
 These include catastrophic events that are potentially life-changing:

 - Spinal cord injuries

 - Severe lacerations

 - Whiplash injuries